Yu-w/yu-w.github.io/_posts/2016/2016-05-05-monad-demystified-in-swift-part2.markdown

 ### Implementing Monad

-Sometimes, it is beneficial for us if we implement some useful monad to keep our codes organized and safe.
+Sometimes, it would be beneficial if we implement some simple but useful monad to keep our codes organized and safe.

-Bit similar to the `Result` pulled from *Alamofire* network request, which has a success and a failure results, we define a type `Either` can be either success that holds certain value or failure that has certain error infos.
+A bit similar to the `Result<T>` pulled from *Alamofire* network request, which has a success and a failure results, we define a type `Either<T>` can be either success that holds certain value or failure that has somewhat error passed in.

 ```swift
 enum Either<Value> {